Volunteer in Australia

 - Feeding local wild kangaroos and wallabies; a great opportunity to get up close to them!

-Volunteer and Coach Sports in Australia
+Volunteer & Coach Sports in Australia

 Do you have a passion for sport?
 Why not spend a productive period volunteering as a sports coach leading lessons like football, tennis, basketball, rugby and cricket!
 These programs are a great way to have a lot of fun and also do something rewarding helping people and youngsters improve their skills.
 To apply you will need a basic level of fitness and previous experience but don't worry you don't need to be a professional.
 Tasks can include creating sporting games and activities, creating a fun environment, encouraging children to participate, helping with educational, physical development and healthcare initives.

 You will need to be eligible for a Australian tourist visa to enter and participate on a volunteer project.
 Some organisations will require you to be in good health and be aged 18+.
 You will not need any previous experience to apply for non-skilled projects, training is usually provided in the first week.
 You can usually join projects from one week to over a year and its best to book in advance as spaces fill up quick.
 If you enjoy the great outdoors living and volunteering for a time will give you the authentic real Australian experience.
 There are joining dates most months all year round.

 What to Expect